gnani-ai/API-service/README.md

   <tr>
 <td markdown="span">UNAVAILABLE</td>
 <td markdown="span">14</td>
 <td markdown="span">The server is currently unavailable.
 Please wait for sometime and retry.
-If the problem persists contact operations@gnani.ai or raise an issue on github.</td>
+If the problem persists contact hello@gnani.ai or raise an issue on github.</td>
 </tr>
 </tbody>
 </table>